Barnet Customer Segments

 Low Income Singles (3%)

 These are households of financially constrained, blue collar or unemployed, single residents who are renting low quality housing or living in council homes.
 They are generally aged 40 to 65, mostly living alone, with an income below £20,000 and often in receipt of benefits.
-Among this non-sporty group the proportion of residents who report poor health is rather high (5.78%), placing them in the highest group of least healthy Barnet segments.
+Among this non-sporty group the proportion of residents who report poor health is rather high (5.78%), placing them in the highest group of the least healthy Barnet segments.

 Well Educated and Employed Single Parents (2%)